Frequently asked questions relating to the Bailey Avenue BRT project.

 The prior feasibility study recommended BRT stops at the following intersections along the current Route 19 (Bailey Avenue corridor), from north to south:• University Station• Veteran’s Hospital/Coal Road• Minnesota Avenue• Kensington Avenue• Langfield Drive/Connelly Avenue• East Delevan Avenue• Genesee Street• Walden Avenue• Broadway• William Street• Clinton Street• Seneca Street• South Park Avenue

-The current project will further evaluate these locations, gather public feedback, and then finalize the list before beginning design.
+The current project will further evaluate these locations, lead community outreach, gather public feedback, and then finalize the list before beginning design.
+Please visit our Open House Boards – Concepts to learn more about the Bailey Ave BRT station area concepts.

 Why Bailey Avenue?

 Bailey Avenue is an important transit corridor with some of the highest ridership numbers in the region.
 Carrying more than 2,600 riders per weekday (2023), the north end of the corridor provides access to University Station, connecting to Metro Rail and thirteen other fixed route bus services.
-The prior study, Bailey Avenue Corridor Improvements Study (2021) by the Greater Buffalo Niagara Regional Transportation Council (GBNRTC) provides more information about what makes Bailey Avenue an ideal location for BRT.
+The prior study, Bailey Avenue Corridor Improvements Study (2021) by the Greater Buffalo Niagara Regional Transportation Council (GBNRTC) ), and our open house introduction board provides more information about what makes Bailey Avenue an ideal location for BRT.

 How is Bailey Ave BRT different from the City of Buffalo Project, “Build Back Bailey”?